arkime/arkimeweb/_wiki/wise.md

 This are WISE sources that aren't really data sources.

 ### HODI
 Experimental "History of Observed Data Indicators" plugin.
-This watches all queries to WISE and sends a feed to a configured elasticsearch cluster with firstSeen, lastSeen, and VERY rough count metric.
-The elasticsearch cluster must version version 1.5 or above and requires the hobi.groovy script be installed in the elasticsearch-x.x.x/config/scripts directory on all nodes.
+This watches all queries to WISE and sends a feed to a configured OpenSearch/Elasticsearch cluster with firstSeen, lastSeen, and VERY rough count metric.
+The OpenSearch/Elasticsearch cluster must version version 1.5 or above and requires the hobi.groovy script be installed in the elasticsearch-x.x.x/config/scripts directory on all nodes.
 (This directory might need to be created.)

 Added in 0.11.4